permalik/tymalik_primary/articles/0004-js-color-switch.md

 The first section houses a div for containing my color switch interface.

-Within this interface, math questions are asked and answers are prompted for.
+Within this interface math questions are asked and answers are received.

-Additionally, another section is used to insert the switch.
-This section enables user interactivity, displaying a message when the propmt is answered correctly.
+Additionally, another section is used to insert the actual switch.
+This section enables user interactivity, displaying a message when the question is answered correctly.

 ### Functionality

-With each correct answer, the interface needs to be removed while the respective color switch is displayed.
+The interface will be removed with each correct answer with the respective color switch being displayed.

-After the interface is removed, an animation will present with a clickable circle.
+After the interface is removed an animation will present with a clickable circle.

-When the circle is clicked, the background color should transition to and from the first "color switch".
+When the circle is clicked the background color will transition to and from the first "color switch".

+Each round offers a new color for display.
+In preparation for this next round, the interactive control circle will automatically, randomly position itself.

+This random positioning was made possible by utilizing `Math.round(Math.random() * n)`, `window.innerHeight`, `window.innerWidth` and other assistive logic.

+### Style

+Only a minimal amount of base styles are defined in a main style sheet.

+The lion's share of style is enacted with `document.querySelector(arg)`, class selectors or `document.getElementById(arg)`.

 ## Final Thoughts